-22 RV Must Have’s for Full Time RV Living
+22 RV Must Have Items for Full Time RV Living

-The style that everyone camps, or RV’s, is different.
-But this list of our 22 RV must have’s should prove useful for almost any type of RV’ing you’re doing.
+These 22 RV must have items should prove useful for almost any type of RV’ing you’re doing.
 It doesn’t matter if it’s a short trip, or your new forever home.

 Making sure you have the right accessories, tools, and creature comforts can make a world of difference.
 Besides, you don’t want to be miserable.
 Make this a fun and exciting time.